ARTbio/metavisitor/docs/use_case_2.md

 query string` in the Galaxy tool bar, and paste the name in the field `Select sequences with this string in their header` of the tool form.
 Select the dataset `Oases_optimiser on data 21: Denovo assembled transcripts` as a source file, and run the tool.
-3. Use the tool `Concatenate multiple datasets tail-to-head` and select the output files of the previous step as inputs.
-Run the tool.
-4. Now, we are going to change the header of the previously extracted fasta sequences using the tool `Regex Find And Replace`.
+3. Now, we are going to change the header of the previously extracted fasta sequences using the tool `Regex Find And Replace`.
     - Select the previous dataset `Concatenated datasets` as input dataset for this tool.
     Click on `+ Insert Check`.
 Use `>.*Confidence(.*)_Length_8919` (or the equivalent you